altventures/Free-Wrap/README.md

 4. [Share Image](https://www.notion.so/altventures/Share-Image-feature-for-Jasonelle-wrapper-fa7672ceff0a4d28ade53813c68652dc)
 5. [Get Contacts](https://www.notion.so/altventures/Get-Contacts-feature-for-Jasonelle-wrapper-2172c072d2cb4e18a9f99b205829a8ff)
 6. [OneSignal SDK](https://www.notion.so/altventures/Share-Text-feature-for-Jasonelle-wrapper-e68baf0406af4f4987f6398903bacf05)
+7. Device Oreintation
+8. Open weblinks in-app
+9. Change notification bar color

+Besides these following features are also available
+1. Select picture from gallery
+2. Audio Recorder
+3. File Uploader
+4. Alert
+5. Banner
+6. Take picture from Camera
+7. Scan QR/Barcode

+## About:
+Quick set up with easy-to-follow documentation and a great number of native features makes it one of the most powerful wrappers built on top of Jasonelle.
+The best part is that it's open source, so you have full control to build in features at any stage.

+## Why are we building this? (maker’s comments)

+Being a part of a no-code venture studio, we have built dozens of apps using [bubble.io](http://bubble.io/) in the last few years.

+We have had to rely on wrappers available in the market to convert our web apps into native Android and iOS apps.
+These external solutions are great for one-time use but it is not possible to build in additional features yourself and the customer support is nonexistent given most wrappers are built by solopreneurs.

+Thus, building our own wrapper on top of jasonelle with the native functionalities that are important to us gave us flexibility and speed.
+With this we didn’t have to wait 1-2 weeks for a reply, where we were often told that the feature we required could not be incorporated.
+Plus, this way, we got full control of our wrapper to make required changes whenever we wanted.

 ## Test APK
 To test our features, [click here](https://drive.google.com/file/d/1gSO5okNiBFA3oip_gGHKxymtd9J_e09u/view?usp=share_link) to download the free wrap app and install the apk on your android app.